JustARegularGeek/Sudoku-Game/sudoku/README.md

-# Sudoku Games in Java
+# Sudoku Game in Java

 This repository contains two implementations of Sudoku in Java:
 1. A **JavaFX GUI version**